 csMentor represents a team of experienced educators, counselors, and communicators who care deeply about helping students adjust to college life and succeed in their studies.
 Despite efforts on many fronts, the fact remains that half of all students who enter college will fail to graduate.
-In 2011 csMentor joined with the College Success Foundation to pilot our unique monitoring and mentoring program to help college students survive and succeed.
-The pilot is underwritten by a generous grant from the Bill & Melinda Gates Foundation.
+In 2012 and 2013 csMentor joined with the College Success Foundation to pilot our unique monitoring and mentoring program to help college students survive and succeed.
+The pilot was underwritten by a generous grant from the Bill & Melinda Gates Foundation.

 Dr. Steve Gladis

 Dr. Steve Gladis, our inspiration and advisor, cracked the code for freshman dropout prevention with his book and seminar series, Surviving the First Year of College.
 As the president and CEO of Steve Gladis Communications – a leadership development firm, focused on helping leaders achieve both success and significance through executive coaching, leadership development, and motivational speaking – Dr. Gladis’ clients include CEOs and C-level executives from a wide range of companies and organizations, including: public and private companies, nonprofits and associations, as well as the federal government.
 At George Mason University, he also teaches a Leadership Communication Series to first-line and mid-level leaders.
 Author of 15 books, Steve is a former member of the University of Virginia’s faculty and served as an associate dean and the director of the university’s Northern Virginia Center.
 He is currently an executive coach for the Darden Business School’s executive MBA program.
 A former FBI special agent and US Marine Corps officer, he is also a committed civic and academic leader.
 Steve serves on the Executive Boards of the Fairfax County Chamber of Commerce and the Community Foundation of Northern Virginia.